saipriya2301/soc-homelab-wazuh/docs/07-sysmon-integration.md

 ## Why Sysmon?

-Windows Event Logs provide basic operating system events, but they do not capture detailed endpoint activity.
+Windows Event Logs provide valuable operating system and security events, while Sysmon adds richer endpoint telemetry such as detailed process creation and other security-relevant activity.

 Microsoft Sysmon extends Windows logging by recording security-relevant events such as: